 Students studying Music Extension complete three pieces of internal assessment all in the one area of specialisation of their choice.
+There is also an external written exam for Music Extension.
 These results are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).